What Is Metabolic Confusion? Does It Actually Work?

 When it comes to losing weight, deciding what meal plan to follow is half the battle.
 The rest of the fight?
 Hunger, cravings, and the resulting mood swings.
 Absent a miracle weight loss pill, the best hope we have is a diet that promises to avoid the aforementioned.

-That’s the claim of metabolic confusion, a diet that alternates between periods of high and low calorie intake.
+That’s the claim of metabolic confusion, an alternate day fasting diet that shifts between periods of high-calorie and low-calorie intake.

 The diet purports to keep your metabolism humming and your satisfaction levels high—a theoretical combo that sounds like a recipe for success.